MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 *Eliminate client affinity.* Client affinity is also known as session affinity or sticky sessions.
 When you eliminate client affinity, you distribute client requests evenly across multiple replicas or servers, without routing all requests from a client to the same replica.
 This configuration can improve the scalability and performance of applications by allowing any available replica to process the requests.

 *Review your load balancing algorithm.* A load balancing algorithm can cause unintentional and artificial client pinning where too many requests are sent to one back-end instance.
-Pinning can happen if the algorithm is set up to always send requests from the same user to the same instance, or if the requests are too similar to each other.
+Pinning can happen if the algorithm is set up to always send requests from the same user to the same instance.
+It can also happen if the requests are too similar to each other.

 *Eliminate data locking.* Data locking ensures consistency but has performance disadvantages.
 It can cause lock escalations and negatively affect concurrency, latency, and availability.
 To eliminate data locking, you should implement [optimistic concurrency](/sql/connect/ado-net/optimistic-concurrency).
 Nonrelational databases should use [optimistic concurrency control](/azure/cosmos-db/nosql/database-transactions-optimistic-concurrency#optimistic-concurrency-control) and have the right [consistency level](/azure/cosmos-db/consistency-levels).
 Your data partitioning strategy should also support your concurrency needs.